 - The nervous system

 The course content is purposely highly relevant to the nursing profession to give you the best possible start at university.
 Another benefit is it also has modules dedicated to study skills should you have been out of education for some time.

-Though most universities accept the Access to HE Diploma, some do not, so it’s always recommended you double-check with your desired university before applying.
+While most universities accept the Access to nursing course, some do not, so it’s always recommended you double-check with your desired university before applying.

-If you have already completed a degree in a related subject, then you may be eligible for a post-graduate diploma.
-The related subject could be a BSc or a BA.
+If you have already completed a degree in a related subject to nursing, then you may be eligible for postgraduate nursing courses.
+The related subject to nursing could be either a BSc or a BA.

-A post graduate diploma takes 2 years to complete after which you’ll be a fully qualified nurse.
+A postgraduate nursing diploma takes just 2 years to complete, after which you’ll be a fully qualified Nurse.

 The above has hopefully explained the options available for any learner who is considering becoming a Nurse and changing their career.
-Evidently, there isn’t a one size fits all route into nursing.
-So, you’ll have to decide what works best for you.
+Evidently, there isn’t a one size fits all route into nursing, so you’ll have to decide what works best for you.

-All you need to bear in mind is that with determination and dedication you can achieve your ambitions at any point in your life.
+All you need to bear in mind is that with determination and dedication you can achieve your ambitions of becoming a Nurse at any point in your life.
 Even if you’re 20 years into a career, it’s never too late.

-So, if you’re ready to start learning have a look at our online courses related to nursing today.
-As the leading UK online course provider, learndirect gives you the option of studying relevant A-levels or the Access to HE Diploma in nursing.
+So, if you’re ready to start learning, have a look at our online courses related to nursing today.
+As the leading UK online course provider, learndirect gives you the option of studying relevant A-levels or the Access to nursing course online.

-You will also benefit from expert tutors who are on hand to guide you through your studies.
-As well as flexible payment options to help you spread the cost.
+You will also benefit from expert tutors who are on hand to guide you through your studies, as well as flexible payment options to help you spread the cost of your education.